c0mm4nd/tronetl/SCHEMA.md

 # Data Structure

 In the design of the data structure, the compatibility with the CSV format output by the tronetl project is first guaranteed.
-And based on this, special parameters in the Tron network are added at the end.
+And based on this, special parameters in the Tron network are appendec to the tail.

 ## blocks.csv